alpenstorm/SimplePasswordManager/README.md

 # SimplePasswordManager

 ## Overview
 SimplePasswordManager is a lightweight, console-based password manager written in C#.
 It provides a secure way to store and manage login credentials using AES-256 encryption.
-The application is designed to be simple, user-friendly, and secure, with features like password encryption, recovery codes, and a minimalistic interface.
+The application is designed to be simple, user-friendly, and secure, with features like password encryption, recovery codes, and a minimalistic, terminal-based interface.
+I've used Grok AI to write boilerplate code and look things up in documentation, as this is my first C# project (if you don't count Unity stuff).
+In fact, Grok AI wrote most of this README.

 ## Features
 - **Secure Storage**: Encrypts all sensitive data (passwords, recovery codes, and login details) using AES-256 encryption with CBC mode and PKCS7 padding.